asecino1999/pruebajs/README.md

 # pruebajs

+# iniciar
+    npm init
+    npm install
+    npm test

-it's just a prube to as exercise imitation of ren'py but with js node it show be posible use as web and as desktop app
+it's just a test, imitation of ren'py but with js node , vue and  ejs , to learn

+i'll like it could be export to diferents plataforms
+( to linux , windows  as desktop (electron) , to web and movile )
+#Now
+ it can open a window and shows a menu and a simple scene

+# next step

+clean code
+add char and dialg class with a simple sintax look more elements of orginal renpy